 - Ice in a dry plastic bag or a flexible ice pack may be helpful.

-- Full motion of the uninjured fingers, from full extension to full flexion (fist) will help.
+- Full motion of the uninjured fingers (unless otherwise instructed), from full extension to full flexion (fist) will help.

 Contact your physician immediately if:

 - You have numbness or tingling in you hand.